bradstinson/assets/README.md

 [![Build Status](https://travis-ci.org/bradstinson/assets.png?branch=master)](https://travis-ci.org/bradstinson/assets)

 Assets is yet another CSS/JavaScript minificaton and combination library.
-However, unlike most other libraries (which rely on Assetic), this ones takes a more simplistic approach.
+However, unlike most other libraries, this ones takes a more simplistic approach.

 Assets supports minifying and combining stylesheets and scripts, in an effort to reduce the number and size of http requests needed to load a given page.
 The generated file is also cached, which prevents an application from having to generate the same file for every new request.